backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 > [!note]+ Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it.
 Later, another scaling activity launches a new instance to replace the terminated instance.
 > **First Termination then new instances**.

+### Impaired Status
+- If any health check returns an **unhealthy status** the instance will be **terminated**.
+- For the **impaired status**, the *ASG will wait a few minutes to see if the instance recovers before taking action*.
+- If the “impaired” status *persists, termination occurs*.

+> [!note]- Unlike AZ rebalancing and *just like scaling*, **termination of unhealthy instances happens first**, then Auto Scaling attempts to launch new instances to replace terminated instances.

+## Suspending Scaling and Standby State
+- You can **suspend and then resume** one or more of the **scaling processes** for your Auto Scaling group.
+- This can be useful when you want to *investigate a configuration problem or other issue* with your web application and then *make changes to your application, without invoking the scaling processes*.
+- You can manually move an **instance** from an ASG and put it in the **standby state**.
+- *Instances in standby state* are still managed by Auto Scaling, are charged as normal, and *do not count towards available EC2 instance for workload/application use*.
+- Auto scaling **does not perform health checks on instances in the standby state**.
+- *Standby state* can be used for *performing updates/changes/troubleshooting etc without health checks being performed or replacement instances being launched*.
+- Suspending scaling and standby state go hand in hand for *troubleshooting an ASG*.